Martín Cortés (son of Malinche): Early life

-Martín Cortés was born in 1522 in a former Aztec palace in “New Spain,” now Mexico City, Mexico.
+Martín Cortés was born in 1522 in a former Aztec palace in New Spain in what is now Mexico City, Mexico.
 His father, conquistador Hernán Cortés, and his mother, Malintzin, Cortés's guide, interpreter, and companion, named him Martín after the Roman god of war and Cortés's father.
-When Martin was only two years old his mother and father left him in the care of Juan Altamirano, Cortés's cousin, to go on an expedition to Honduras.
+When Martín was only two years old his mother and father left him in the care of Juan Altamirano, Cortés's cousin, to engage in the Spanish conquest of Honduras (1525-26).
+In 1526, less than two years before her death, Malinche was wed to Cortés' "close associate", Juan Jaramillo, although "Cortés never seemed to cast her aside."

-During the expedition Malinche was wed to another Spaniard by the name of Juan Jaramillo and never again lived with Martín.
 Hernán thought it was best for Martín to continue to live with Altamirano since that was the home that he had known.
-When Martín was 6 years old he moved with Cortés to Spain.
+When Martín was 6 years old he moved with Cortés to Spain and saw his mother one last time.

 Growing up in Spain

 In May 1528, Martín arrived in the harbor of Palos de la Frontera.
 Cortés was still relatively unknown and did not receive the welcome that one might expect someone of his historical importance to receive.
-In June 1528, Cortés took Martin on his journey to meet the emperor, Charles V. This proved to be a difficult task however.
-According to a letter written two years after this meeting, Cortés writes, "After I kissed your majesty's hands in Barcelona," which implies that Cortés met the king in Barcelona.
+In June 1528, Cortés took Martín on his journey to meet the emperor, Charles V. This proved to be a difficult task however.
+According to a letter written two years after this meeting, Cortés writes, "After I kissed your majesty's hands in Barcelona", which implies that Cortés met the king in Barcelona.
 In 1529, Hernán Cortés hired a lawyer to petition Pope Clement VII to legitimize Martín.
 The pope agreed since he himself had been illegitimate.
 Martín spent most of his adolescence at the royal court.
 His exact time spent there is debatable.
 However, according to letters at the royal court's archives from Martín's tutor, he was still living there in September 1530.
 After spending time studying at the royal court, Martín became a page under Philip II of Spain in 1537.